-The fully completed form must be lodged with the Association prior to the first game in the specific grade, bearing the approval of the parent or guardian, coach, manager and a club office bearer.
-A player that is approved to play up, may do so provided the lower grade is not disadvantaged.
+The fully completed form must be lodged with the Association prior to the first game in the specific grade, bearing the approval of the parent or quardian, coach, manager and a club office bearer.

 The reasons for this are:-

 - The IHNSW "duty of care" to ensure that the nominated parties are all of the opinion that the player has the ability to compete proficiently and safely at the proposed level. - The administrative needs to ensure that all those involved are aware that the player will be committed to play for more than one team, and that they accept the logistical implications of this.